 A personal statement that is not personal.
-Overall, university admission officers and tutors expect to see indications that the programme you apply for suits you.
+Overall, university admission officers and instructors expect to see indications that the programme you apply for suits you.
 Your personal statement must show your motivation, understanding of the subjects to be studied, and your vision.
 Your personal statement must engage the reader and make them interested in you.
 Don’t exaggerate, though, as fancy words can make you sound pretentious.
 Try to keep it real and simple.
 Finally, have someone else read your personal statement aloud and don’t forget to check your grammar and spelling.

 -Choosing the right programme-

 You will be surprised by the number of students that get this wrong.
-Recent surveys show that more than 50% of students in the US find it hard to choose the right programme (Ellucian, 2019) Tutors at Unicaf University warn how crucial it is to understand the programme you are applying for.
+Recent surveys show that more than 50% of students in the US find it hard to choose the right programme (Ellucian, 2019).
+Instructors at Unicaf University warn how crucial it is to understand the programme you are applying for.
 Bear in mind that many degrees “sound similar” or share common modules before you select one.
 First and foremost, read the course content and structure and then assess whether this new knowledge and skills could refine your professional environment.